datanucleus/datanucleus-rdbms/README.md

 DataNucleus RDBMS maps fields to columns using a _mapping_.
-Each Java type has a JavaTypeMapping variant, under [org.datanucleus.store.rdbms.mapping.java](https://github.com/datanucleus/datanucleus-rdbms/tree/master/src/main/java/org/datanucleus/store/rdbms/mapping/java) and each of these has 1+ DatastoreMapping, under [org.datanucleus.store.rdbms.mapping.datastore](https://github.com/datanucleus/datanucleus-rdbms/tree/master/src/main/java/org/datanucleus/store/rdbms/mapping/datastore).
+Each Java type has a JavaTypeMapping variant, under [org.datanucleus.store.rdbms.mapping.java](https://github.com/datanucleus/datanucleus-rdbms/tree/master/src/main/java/org/datanucleus/store/rdbms/mapping/java) and each of these has 1+ DatastoreMapping (which map approximately onto JDBC types), under [org.datanucleus.store.rdbms.mapping.datastore](https://github.com/datanucleus/datanucleus-rdbms/tree/master/src/main/java/org/datanucleus/store/rdbms/mapping/datastore).

 Later DataNucleus releases are making less use of these mappings and more use of the internal _TypeConverter_ mechanism, so that we now only have mappings for some of the more basic types or where complicated handling is required, with remaining types using TypeConverterMapping.